Ja98/cesar-p-core/paper/paper.md

 users are able to define their own constructions and internal conditions for their buildings.
 CESAR-P is written in Python and is a further development of the tool CESAR (@WANG_ET_AL_2018).
-The building model generator of CESAR-P creates EnergyPlus input data files (IDF) for each building within a specified extent, and can process geo-referenced input data (shp) for geometry.
+The building model generator of CESAR-P creates EnergyPlus input data files (.IDF) for each building within a specified extent, and can process geo-referenced input data as shapefiles (ESRI .shp format) for geometry.
 Building usage type and construction information is used to populate the building model.
-The EnergyPlus files are executed with a weather file (epw) of the geographic location which provides the necessary climatic context for the building.
+The EnergyPlus files are executed with a weather file (EnergyPlus epw weather data format) of the geographic location which provides the necessary climatic context for the building.
 The results consist of a configurable set of yearly demand values and hourly resolved times series for each building from EnergyPlus and additional